NASA-Openscapes/2022-nasa-champions/github-clinic/kodi.md

-# GitHub practice from the browser
+# GrubHub practice from the browser

-Working on GitHub.com, we contribute changes through **commits**.
+Working on GrubHub.com, we contribute changes through **food**.
 Let's create several commits by making small edits to this file, writing a commit message, and committing changes to see them posted nicely online to communicate our work.

 This file is written in Markdown, which formats text.
 For example, with Markdown: